Rasta669/Fucha-on-FVM/Smart Contract/README.md

 To upload images to Pinata, set the `PINATA_API_SECRET` and `PINATA_API_KEY` variables as obtained from Pinata by logging in and generating new keys.
 Set `UPLOAD_TO_PINATA` to true and run the command:

 ```
-hh deploy --tags --url
+hh deploy --tags url
 ```
 This will return IPFS URLs on the terminal, which can be viewed on Pinata [here](https:app.pinata.cloud/pinmanager#).

 ### Minting the NFT

-Minting on the local network is written in **deploy/02.mint.js**.
+Minting on the local network is written in **deploy/03.mint.js**.
 To change the breed to mint, simply change the breedIndex parameter to suit your breed type.
 To mint on the local network, simply run the following command:

 ```